Bareflank/hypervisor/doc/roadmap/v2.0/bareflank_hypervisor_2.0_roadmap.md

-# Bareflank Hypervisor 1.0 Roadmap
+# Bareflank Hypervisor 2.0 Roadmap

 ## Summary

 Version 2.0 of the Bareflank hypervisor will provide the following:
 * Support for Both Type 1 and Type 2
 * Support for launching multiple, basic guests (i.e. no guest OS support)

+Note that this roadmap assumes that the main goals for version 1.0 have been completed, prior to the work under this roadmap being started.
+The stretch goals from version 1.0 are optional.

 ## Type 1 and Type 2 Support